nlsukhde/movierater/README.md

        │                                    │
        │ TMDB API                           │
        └────────────> Requests to TMDB <────┘
+  (includes /discover for recommendations)
 ```

-1. **Frontend** makes requests to the Flask API (hosted on Render), which in turn fetches data from TMDB.
+1. **Frontend** makes requests to the Flask API (hosted on Render) for trending, now-playing, search, recommendations, and community reviews.
-2. **Authentication** flows directly between the frontend and Supabase—no custom token handling required.
-3. **User data** (profiles, reviews, ratings) lives in Supabase PostgreSQL tables.
+2. **Custom recs** use TMDB Discover with a genre-based profile and in-memory caching.
+3. **Community reviews** fetch metadata server-side and paginate via Supabase `.range()`.

 ---